vjain143/scratches/README.md

 5. **Data Profiling**: Use Trino to profile the data and identify any missing or incomplete records.
 Write SQL queries to calculate statistics such as the count of distinct values, minimum and maximum values, and presence of NULL values for relevant columns.
 Analyze the profiling results to identify any data completeness issues.

 By leveraging these techniques in Trino, you can establish a data quality validation process to ensure the completeness of your data in terms of both the availability of required records and the inclusion of mandatory properties.
 Additionally, you may need to collaborate with data providers to establish mechanisms for data validation and ensure data integrity during transmission.

+## Completness
+To measure data timeliness and integration patterns in Trino from a data consumer point of view, you can implement various techniques leveraging Trino's querying capabilities, metadata inspection, and integration with external systems.
+Here's how you can approach it:

+1. **Data Timeliness Measurement**:

+   - **Timestamp Analysis**: Query timestamps associated with data records in Trino to assess data freshness.
+Calculate metrics such as average data latency, maximum delay from data generation to ingestion, or percentage of late data arrivals compared to agreed-upon targets.

+   - **SLA Compliance Monitoring**: Define Service Level Agreements (SLAs) with data producers regarding data timeliness.
+Monitor SLA compliance in Trino by querying timestamps and comparing them against SLA targets.
+Generate reports and alerts to notify stakeholders of any SLA violations.

+2. **Integration Patterns Analysis**:

+   - **Metadata Inspection**: Query metadata from Trino to analyze the integration patterns used by data producers for data exchange.
+Examine metadata such as connection strings, data formats, protocols, and communication frequencies to understand the integration patterns from the data consumer's perspective.

+   - **Data Lineage Tracking**: Implement data lineage tracking solutions with Trino to trace the flow of data from producers to consumers.
+Analyze data lineage to understand the integration patterns, data transformations, and dependencies involved in data exchange between systems.

+3. **Data Quality Monitoring**:

+   - **Data Arrival Monitoring**: Implement real-time monitoring solutions with Trino to track data arrival rates and delays from the data consumer's perspective.
+Monitor data arrival timestamps and generate alerts for late or missing data arrivals compared to agreed-upon targets.

+   - **Data Validation Checks**: Perform data validation checks in Trino to ensure the completeness and accuracy of data from the data consumer's viewpoint.
+Validate data against predefined criteria such as expected values, ranges, or formats to ensure data quality and reliability.

+4. **Collaboration with Data Producers**:

+   - Collaborate with data producers to establish mutually agreed-upon targets for data timeliness and integration patterns.
+Communicate data consumer requirements and expectations regarding data freshness, availability, and integration mechanisms to data producers to ensure alignment.

+   - Work closely with data producers to address any issues or discrepancies identified during data timeliness and integration pattern analysis.
+Establish feedback mechanisms to provide input on data quality improvements and optimize data exchange processes between systems.

+By implementing these techniques in Trino from a data consumer point of view, you can effectively measure data timeliness and integration patterns, ensuring that data is both representative of current conditions and available for use by mutually agreed targets.
+Additionally, you can collaborate with data producers to improve data quality and optimize data exchange processes for better decision-making and business outcomes.

 # Timeliness
 To measure data timeliness and integration patterns in Trino, you can implement various techniques leveraging its querying capabilities, metadata inspection, and integration with external systems.
 Here's how you can approach it: